 Also, authentic engagements with your customers offline allows you to share your story.
-Shoppers can learn about your brand and the story behind your products — and this authenticity can build brand loyalty.
+Shoppers can learn about your brand and the story behind your products — and this authenticity can build brand loyalty and loyal customers.

 2. Pop-Up Stores Are Cost Effective

-- Less square footage: Because pop-up shops tend to have a smaller retail footprint, rental rates are far more reasonable.
+- Less square footage: Because pop-up shops tend to have a smaller retail footprint, rental costs are far more reasonable.